 The limited company is often referred to by mortgage providers as an SPV – a ‘Special Purpose Vehicle’.
 The limited company has to be set up in a certain way, adhering to certain rules, to qualify as an SPV.

 The SPV has to be set up with a specific Standard Industrial Classification code – SIC code.
 The SIC code tells you what the limited company is allowed to do, and it must be one of three main types:

 - 68100 Buying and selling of own real estate

 - 68209 Other letting and operating of own or leased real estate

 - 68320 Management of real estate on a fee or contract basis

 For example, if a limited company is set up as a trading company, it would not qualify as an SPV and could not get a holiday let mortgage.
 It is also dictated that the limited company must have been correct from the beginning, meaning that it can’t have been used for regular trading or something similar once in the past and then changed.

 Generally speaking, the SPV will be an existing entity with existing properties, or, it is a newly incorporated company.
-It must also have a company bank account and has to be incorporated in England and Wales.
+It must also have a company bank account and has to be incorporated in the UK (some lenders limit this just to England and Wales).

 There are so many self-employed people nowadays that a lot of people have limited companies.

 Let’s say that you’re a vet and have a veterinary practice limited company.
 You might be advised, in this situation, that the best thing to do is to set up an SPV that is owned by your limited company.